Giselesoubeiga/Maven-project/README.md

-Here’s a revised version of your message, written more clearly and professionally:
+Here’s a polished version of your message:

-Subject: Timesheet Submission - Missing Charge Code

-Good Morning Patrick,

-I hope you had a wonderful Christmas!

-Today is my roll-on to my new project, and I was notified to submit my timesheet.
-However, I have not yet received a charge code.
-Could you please advise me on what steps I should take to proceed?
+Subject: Roll-On Questions

+Hi Kim,

+I’m officially rolling onto the project today and was wondering if you could help me with two questions:
+	1. Do you know who my direct supervisor is?
+	2. Do you have any information about how to obtain my charge code?

-Thank you for your help!
+Thank you so much for your assistance!

 Best regards,
 Gisele

-This version is polished, professional, and polite, while keeping the message clear.
+This version is professional, clear, and concise.